Gurobi/gurobi-machinelearning/doc_source/source/index.rst

 It is actively developed and users are encouraged to contact us if they have applications where they use a regression model that is not currently not available.

-We give below basic installation and usage instructions.
+Below, we give basic installation and usage instructions.

 Install
 -------